darkpanda

 This land mass threshold has the following values for different values of the land mass parameter:

-What I call a narrow passage is this famous 2x2 square configuration where ocean and land squares form an X, that can be seen in the EARTH map:
+What I call a narrow passage is this famous 2x2 square configuration where ocean and land squares form an X:

 Code: